Psilocybe cyanescens: Cultivation

 Fruiting begins with simulation of a fall environment at temperatures between 10-18 °C.Psilocybe cyanescens, like many other psilocybin containing mushrooms, is sometimes cultivated.
 Due to the fruiting requirements of the species, it is challenging but possible to get P. cyanescens to produce fruits indoors.
 Outdoor cultivation in an appropriate climate is relatively easy.
 Yield per pound of substrate is low when compared to other psilocybin containing mushrooms for both indoor and outdoor cultivation.
 The combination of poor yield and difficulty may explain why P. cyanescens is grown less frequently than some other psilocybin containing mushrooms.Psilocybe cyanescens mycelium is easier to grow than actual fruits are, can be grown indoors, and is robust enough that it can be transplanted in order to start new patches.
 Mycelium can also be propagated via stem butt transplantation.
 Many of the cultivation techniques used with other members of the genus Psilocybe can be used to grow P. cyanescens as well.
 Cultivated P. cyanescens contain approximately the same concentration of psilocin and psilocybin as natural examples do.

+Legal status

-Legal statusPsilocybe cyanescens specimens do not fall under the Convention on Psychotropic Substances because the convention does not cover naturally occurring plants that incidentally contain a scheduled drug.
+Psilocybe cyanescens specimens do not fall under the Convention on Psychotropic Substances because the convention does not cover naturally occurring plants or fungi that incidentally contain a scheduled drug.
 However, many countries choose to prohibit possession of psilocybin containing mushrooms, including P. cyanescens, under their domestic laws.

 Countries that have banned or severely regulated the possession of P. cyanescens include the United States, Germany, New Zealand, and many others.
 Although this is difficult to enforce since no species of Psilocybe mushroom has spores containing psilocybin or psilocin.
-Because of this, Psilocybe cyanescens spores are not illegal to possess in many US states.
+Because of this, P. cyanescens spores are not illegal to possess in many US states.
 (It is illegal to possess spores in Georgia and Idaho, and illegal to possess them with the intent to produce mushrooms in California.)